Impact on Pensions

 The life expectancy coefficient is not applied to the national pension

-When the national pension begins, its amount is determined based on the amount of the earnings-related pension.
-The national pension increases annually in line with the increase of consumer prices.
-From time to time, separate general increases are made to the pension level.
+The national pension is determined based on the amount of the earnings-related pension.
+The national pension changes each year in line with changes in prices.
+From time to time, separate step increases are made to the national pension.